-The Cedar Keys Lighthouse was extinguished at the onset of the war, and in January of 1862, Union forces aboard the USS Hatteras blockaded the keys, ruined the port and rail terminus at Cedar Key, and destroyed all structures of military value at Seahorse Key.
-After the war, the lighthouse was returned to service on August 23, 1866, after having been overhauled and repaired.
+Cedar Keys Lighthouse was extinguished at the onset of the war, and in January 1862, Union forces aboard the USS Hatteras blockaded the keys, ruined the port and rail terminus at Cedar Key, and destroyed all structures of military value at Seahorse Key.
+Following the war, the lighthouse was returned to service on August 23, 1866, after having been overhauled and repaired.
 That same year, William Wilson, the first keeper of the light who had served just under a year, was buried on the island.

-The Cedar Keys returned to prosperity following the war, with its economy being driven by sawmills, pencil factories and the fishing industry.
+Cedar Keys returned to prosperity following the war, with its economy being driven by sawmills, pencil factories, and the fishing industry.
 However, after a couple of decades of unchecked consumption, the area’s natural resources were becoming depleted.
 The majority of the cedar trees had been harvested, and the supply of shellfish was nearly exhausted.
 Up to this time, Cedar Keys had been the largest port along this section of the Floridian Coast, but around 1890 a railroad was built to Tampa, and business started to literally go south.
-To top it off, a hurricane struck the Cedar Keys in 1896 destroying many of the mills and factories.
+To top it off, a hurricane struck Cedar Keys in 1896 destroying many of the mills and factories.

 In 1929, President Herbert Hoover created the Cedar Key National Wildlife Refuge by reserving three of the keys as a bird sanctuary.
 Seahorse Key was under the control of the U.S. Department of Agriculture’s Bureau of Biological Survey until by Executive Order 7484 it was made part of the refuge on November 6, 1936.
 In 1997, Atsena Otie Key was sold to the Suwannee River Water Management District which entered into a Memorandum of Understanding with the U.S. Fish and Wildlife Service to have the island managed as part of the Cedar Keys refuge.

 Since 1952, a three-acre parcel that includes the lighthouse has been leased to the University of Florida for use as part of its Seahorse Key Marine Laboratory.
 The lighthouse itself serves as a dormitory with six bedrooms and twenty-six bunk beds.
 A laboratory is located near the boat dock.
 Visit the Seahorse Key Marine Laboratory website for a virtual tour of the interior of the lighthouse.